luyadev/luya/docs/guide/app-openapi.md

 ### Working with actions() Array

 With the Yii Framework its very convient to make use of `actions()` definition as array inside a controller.
 This allows to easy share actions among controllers.
 The downside of this behavior is the Description and Title of those Actions are always the same.
-So the OpenApi Documentation for those actions like Rest Actions `actionIndex()`, `actionUpdate($id)`, `actionView($id)` are all the same.
-In order to fix this problem we encourage you to use [@method](https://docs.phpdoc.org/latest/references/phpdoc/tags/method.html) PhpDoc Param this will also improve the Documentation of your Code and generate correctly meaningful OpenApi documentations.
+So the OpenAPI documentation for those actions like Rest Actions `actionIndex()`, `actionUpdate($id)`, `actionView($id)` are all the same.
+In order to fix this problem we encourage you to use [@method](https://docs.phpdoc.org/latest/references/phpdoc/tags/method.html) PhpDoc Param this will also improve the Documentation of your Code and generate correctly meaningful OpenAPI documentations.

 ```php
 <?php